 - Include white space around your button so it clearly stands out from everything else on the page.

-The thank you page is the perfect place to introduce your audience to other products you have since you’ve already captured their attention.
-This could be another CTA asking them to share your content they just signed up for, subscribe to your blog, sign up for your newsletter, attend a live training webinar or even give them a bonus piece of content (they’ll love you for it).
+The Thank You page is the perfect place to introduce your audience to other products you have since you’ve already captured their attention.
+This could be another CTA asking them to share the content they just signed up for, subscribe to your blog, sign up for your newsletter, attend a live training webinar or even give them a bonus piece of content.

 Whichever path you choose, there are still a few things that you need to think about when building your landing page: color, fonts, and images.

-I could probably talk about this topic forever.
-There is so much to think about when choosing colors for…anything.
-Even I get exhausted.
-To keep it as simple as I can, I’m going to discuss a couple elements to consider when thinking about colors for your landing page (and brand).
+To keep it as simple, we’re going to discuss a few elements to consider when thinking about colors for your landing page design (and brand).

-When choosing the palette for your site, make sure to include a color that is complementary to the main color of your page.
+When choosing the palette for your site, make sure to include a color complementary to your page’s main color.

 Make sure the colors that you pick are readable.
 You don’t want a green background with blue text.
-A helpful hint is to use a light colored background with dark colored text.
+A helpful hint is to use a light background with dark text.

-That being said, if you’re designing your own landing page from scratch, you’re not as lucky, and have to pick your own fonts.
-Best practice is to stick with commonly used Google web-fonts like those in this list by the Sutter Group:
+If you’re designing your own landing page from scratch, you have to pick your own fonts.
+The best practice is to stick with commonly used Google web fonts like: